WangWenhao0716/AnyPattern/README.md

 ## Prepare Datasets

 We release our datasets on [Hugging Face](https://huggingface.co/datasets/WenhaoWang/AnyPattern).
-Please follow the instructions here to download the dataset.
+Please follow the instructions on Hugging Face to download the dataset.
 After downloading and unzipping, we should have:

 ```
 /path/to/